cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/docgen/strategies/InvestmentStrategyBase.md

 Used to deposit tokens into this InvestmentStrategy

 _This function is only callable by the investmentManager contract.
-It is invoked inside of the investmentManager's `depositIntoStrategy` function, and individual share balances are recorded in the investmentManager as well._
+It is invoked inside of the investmentManager's `depositIntoStrategy` function, and individual share balances are recorded in the investmentManager as well.
+Note that the assumption is made that `amount` of `token` has already been transferred directly to this contract (as performed in the InvestmentManager's deposit functions).
+In particular, setting the `underlyingToken` of this contract to be a fee-on-transfer token will break the assumption that the amount this contract *received* of the token is equal to the amount that was input when the transfer was performed (i.e. the amount transferred 'out' of the depositor's balance)._

 #### Parameters